-Note: in validating a programme the same criteria apply whether it is a standard validation or a differential validation.
+Note: In validating a programme, the same criteria apply whether it is a standard validation or a differential validation.
 In the case of a differential validation some of the 'answers' to questions can be found, prior to evaluation, from reports of prior validations.
 All other 'answer's must be provided by the differential validation procedure.
 In order for a differential validation to occur, the programme must have been recently validated.
-In addition the validation must have addressed at a minimum the criteria in the 2010 QQI Core Validation Policy and Criteria in a de novo validation or one arising from a programmatic review.
+In addition, the validation must have addressed at a minimum the criteria in the 2017 QQI Policies and Criteria for the Validation of Programmes of Education and Training in a de novo validation or one arising from a programmatic review.